spindogs/phpcs/README.md

 2. Clone this GIT repository to a location on your local machine https://github.com/spindogs/phpcs

-2. Install `atom-beautify` package from settings screen
+3. Install `atom-beautify` package from settings screen

-3.
+4. Configure path to the `php-cs-fixer.phar` executable

+5. Configure path to the Spindogs `.php_cs.dist` file